View all 12 Photos

 Frequently Asked Questions

-There are 7 units available at The Sovereign, as of 8 mins ago.
+There is 1 unit available at The Sovereign, as of 6 hours ago.

 The Sovereign is located in the Edgewater neighborhood of Chicago.